 Did you have any teaching experience or qualifications prior to making the move?

-Yes I was an English tutor in the UK for three years, I have an English Literature degree and I completed 120 hours of TEFL prior to moving there.
+Yes I was an English tutor in the UK for three years, I have an English Literature degree and I completed 120 hours of TEFL prior to making the move to teaching English in Cambodia.

 Did you experience any culture shock?